Monday, March 2, 2015

 The Clarke Forum’s Semester Theme & Faculty Seminar

 Each semester the Clarke Forum devotes a major portion of its resources to programs organized around a semester theme that is also the basis for a faculty seminar.
 All members of the faculty are invited to propose topics for themes/faculty seminars.
-Past themes/faculty seminars have included Sexuality and Societies, Living in a World of Limits, The Meanings of Race, and Water.
-The theme/faculty seminar for the fall 2014 semester is Language.
+Past themes/faculty seminars have included Sexuality and Societies, Living in a World of Limits, The Meanings of Race, Water, and Language.
+The theme/faculty seminar for the spring 2015 semester is War at Home.
 If you are interested in proposing a Clarke Forum theme/faculty seminar, please visit Proposing a Clarke Forum Theme/Faculty Seminar.

 The Clarke Forum’s Leadership Theme

 LEADERSHIP IN AN AGE OF UNCERTAINTY

 The Clarke Forum for Contemporary Issues has established a series of programmatic events dedicated to the theme of leadership in an age of uncertainty.
 This new initiative is grounded on the reality that today’s generation of Dickinson students confronts a large number of intractable political, economic, and social problems: terrorism and the proliferation of weapons of mass destruction, environmental pollution, global warming, a sustainable energy policy, the ongoing financial crisis, the federal deficit, the amount of public and private debt, the health care crisis, along with issues regarding race, ethnicity, gender, and sexual orientation, as well as technology and privacy.
 These issues and problems directly or indirectly pose challenges to the College and the local community that may in time require fundamental changes in institutions, values, and practices across the public, private, and non-profit sectors of American society.
 How Dickinsonians respond to these challenges presents us with an opportunity for reflection on the meaning of leadership in the contemporary world.
 This series is partially supported by a fund created by Betty R. ’58 and Dan Churchill.
 One additional aspect of the Clarke Forum’s Leadership Theme is a series of interviews addressing issues of leadership available through the campus’s Gateway.
+Simply sign into Gateway, then go back to this page and click on this link to view the interviews.
 Link to Programs